- Circle of learners Elders and advisors

 The program design grows from ceremony and operates as circle of learners, Elders, and advisors in a collective collaborative program of study, allowing for self-directed shared learning, in a multi-disciplinary program grounded in Indigenous practices, languages, knowledges, and methods.

 This program is an act of sovereignty — our ancestors took over this school with the firm conviction that we can do this for ourselves, that we have a responsibility for the education of our people and for the preservation of our knowledge and life-ways.
-Graduates have been acknowledged and accepted to teach at major public universities.

-Doctoral Program FAQ
+UnBQ Doctoral Program FAQ

 What about the candidacy exam, the research requirement, the residency requirement, the dissertation defense?
-This program is deliberately different from conventional western academic programs in philosophy, epistemology, and delivery.
-There is no candidacy exam, students are encouraged to collaborate on research projects employing Indigenous knowledge and methodologies, and are invited to contribute to the growth of Blue Quills and Indigenous knowledge transfer by designing and delivering courses on campus.
-Regular gatherings of the cohort will support shared learning.
-At the conclusion of the program students will make an offering to a circle of witnesses, presenting shared and individual portfolios.
+This program is deliberately different from conventional euro-birthed academic programs in philosophy, epistemology, and delivery.
+There is no candidacy exam, students are accountable to themselves, their Nations, their relations, their ancestors, and their peers.
+They are encouraged to collaborate on research projects employing Indigenous knowledge and methodologies, and are invited to contribute to the growth of Blue Quills and Indigenous knowledge transfer by designing and delivering courses reflecting their expertise.
+The seasonal cohort meetings are the equivalent of a residency requirement, and support shared interdisciplinary learning.
+At the conclusion of the program students will make an offering to a circle of witnesses, presenting shared and individual portfolios in ceremony.

 Please look at the checklist below to see what is required to enroll.